orcfax/docs/docs/developer-manual/terms-of-service.md

-If you use the Services on behalf of a company, organization (including a decentralized autonomous organization or “DAO”) or other entity, or if you are an automated agent (including "bots" that execute actions using artificial intellegence or other technologies for autonomous decision-making on behalf of an other entity), then “you” includes you and that entity, and you represent and warrant that (a) you are an authorized representative of the entity with the authority and agency to bind the entity to these Terms, and (b) you agree to these Terms on the entity’s behalf.
+If you use the Services on behalf of a company, organization (including a decentralized autonomous organization or “DAO”) or other entity, or if you are an automated agent acting on behalf of another entity (including "bots" that execute actions using artificial intellegence or other technologies for autonomous decision-making, such as "smart contracts"), then “you” includes you and that entity, and you represent and warrant that (a) you are an authorized representative of the entity with the authority and agency to bind the entity to these Terms, and (b) you agree to these Terms on the entity’s behalf.

-If you do not agree to these Terms or do not have authority to bind the entity on whose behalf you are using the Services to these Terms, you must not access or use our Oracle data or Website.
+You must not use any our Services, if you do not agree to these Terms or if you do not have the authority or agency to bind the entity, on whose behalf you are using the Services, to these Terms.

 We reserve the right, in our sole discretion, to modify these Terms from time to time.
 If we make changes, we will provide you with notice of such changes using